-Major Edward Pulido, U.S. Army (Ret.) (left) poses with John Daly, the former PGA Tour star, with whom he created a nonprofit to address veterans' needs.
-Question, Persuade, Refer and Talk Saves Lives training will be available to those interested in suicide prevention training.
-Info at Governor's Symposium (oklahoma.gov) "Major Ed has stated in his work with the John Daly - Major Ed Heart of a Lion Foundation 'At the end of the day it's all about empowering and supporting those that fight for our freedom," said Lisa Mussett, U.S. Air Force veteran and Women Veterans Program Director with the Oklahoma Department of Veterans Affairs who has worked alongside Pulido continued next page
+Major Edward Pulido, U.S. Army (Ret.) (left) poses with John Not consciously trying to build his brand bigger, he Daly, the former PGA Tour star, with whom he created a

+Question.
+Persuade.
+Refer and Talk

+"Major Ed has stated in his work it's all about empowering and supporting Women Veterans Program Director with

+continued next page

+John Daly, Former PGA Tour star.